Republic of China Marine Corps: Restoration

-The commander of the Republic of China Navy in the late 1940s, Admiral Gui Yongqing, decided to recreate the ROC Marine Corps on 1947 after speaking to the U.S. Marine general Gerald C. Thomas in Qingdao.
+The commander of the Republic of China Navy in the late 1940s, Admiral Gui Yongqing, decided to recreate the ROC Marine Corps in 1947 after speaking to the U.S. Marine general Gerald C. Thomas in Qingdao.
 Gui worked with the U.S. forces in East Asia, and after his return to China he thought the ROC Navy would benefit from having marines.
 He chose soldiers and officers from the Republic of China Army to become the members of the Marine Corps, and it was expanded over then next several years by additional volunteers from the Army.
 September 16, 1947, is considered to be the founding date of the current ROC Marine Corps.

 The initial force of marines, a battalion commanded by Yang Houcai, was stationed in Nanjing before going to Shanghai later that year, and were deployed along the coast at different locations.
 Admiral Gui organized recruitment efforts for the Corps in the coastal cities of China.
 The reconstituted Marine Corps was organized into three regiments, with the 1st Marine Regiment being established in 1948 in Mawei, Fujian.
 As the communists made advances, a 2nd Marine Regiment was created by the Navy towards the end of 1948, and a 3rd Regiment in January 1949.
 They were deployed in coastal regions and some of the offshore islands of China.
 An artillery unit was transferred to the ROCMC from the Army.
 In March 1949 the three regiments, the artillery regiment, and Navy security forces were combined into the 2nd Marine Division.

 By the late spring of 1949, two Marine Divisions of three regiments each were organized under a Marine Corps Command.
-They participated in fighting the Communists for the Zhoushan Islands of the Zhejiang Province, including at the Battle of Dengbu Island, and the for the Wanshan Archipelago, in the Wanshan Archipelago Campaign.
+They participated in fighting the Communists for the Zhoushan Islands of the Zhejiang Province, including at the Battle of Dengbu Island, and for the Wanshan Archipelago, in the Wanshan Archipelago Campaign.
 In August 1949, about 1,000 Marines from the 2nd Regiment of the 1st Division defended the Changshan Islands in Shandong Province from 30,000 Communist troops, where they fought to the death.
 Marines also saw action in Mawei, Fujian, and elsewhere.
 In 1950, elements of the 2nd Marine Brigade helped in the evacuation of Hainan.